-For information on configuring the Web Service object and a sample strategy, see Appendix B of the Universal Routing 8.0 Reference Manual.
-The information below summarizes Web Services options.
+For information on configuring the Web Service object and a sample strategy, see Appendix B of the Universal Routing 8.1 Reference Manual.

-Notes: The General, Log, and SOAP options are described in detail in the "Configuration Options" chapter of the Universal Routing 8.0 Reference Manual.
+Notes: The General, Log, and SOAP options are described in the "Configuration Options" chapter of the Universal Routing 8.1 Reference Manual.